M Idioms

 mention (someone or something) in passing

-I mentioned a friend of mine in passing when I was talking to my father.
+I mentioned my friend in passing when I was talking to my father.

 mess around/about